Clinical-Genomics/scout/README.md

 This README only gives a brief overview of Scout, for a more complete reference, please check out our docs: [www.clinicalgenomics.se/scout](http://www.clinicalgenomics.se/scout/).

+## Runnable demo image - does not require installing of software and database

+A simple demo instance of Scout requires the installation of Docker and can be launched using the command:
+`docker-compose run -d`

+This demo is consisting of 3 containers:
+- a lightweight mongodb instance
+- scout-cli --> the Scout command line, connected to the database.
+Populates the database with demo data
+- scout-web --> the Scout web app, that serves the app on localhost, port 5000.

+Once the server is started you could open the app in the browser at the following address: http://localhost:5000/

+The command to stop the demo is the following:
+`docker-compose down`

 ## Installation

 <!-- You can install the latest release of Scout using `pip`: